Sara Shakeel: Work with Chance the Rapper

 Shakeel created the cover art for Chance the Rapper's album The Big Day.
 For this piece, Shakeel created a physical CD from glass and resin, then covered it in crystals.
 The object was then photographed and used for the cover art and promotion.
 Along with the album art, Chance the Rapper commissioned Shakeel to create work for a pop-up exhibition and retail experience coinciding with his record release titled "The Big Store".
-In this pop-up, each room draws influence from the rapper's life experiences such as his childhood and his wedding day.
+In this pop-up, each room drew influence from the rapper's life experiences such as his childhood and his wedding day.
 Much of the artwork in this exhibition was created by Shakeel, who used thousands of Swarovski crystals to completely cover tables, chairs, dinnerware, microphone stands, toys, and more.

 The Great Supper

 In 2019, Shakeel created the installation sculpture The Great Supper for an exhibition at NOW Gallery in London.
-In this piece she was inspired by DaVinci's painting of the last supper and her own memories of eating around the dinner table with her family.
-She references the importance of the Urdu word gupshup, loosely translated to mean socially-bonding and important chat.
+Her inspiration was Leonardo da Vinci's painting The Last Supper and her own memories of eating around the dinner table with her family.
+She references the importance of the Urdu word gupshup, loosely translated to mean socially-bonding and important conversation.
 Shakeel received the annual Young Artist's Commission from the NOW Gallery for this piece in 2019.

 Response to Coronavirus

-Shakeel created a series of images related to hand washing in response to the 2019–20 outbreak of coronavirus, also known as COVID-19.
+Shakeel created a series of images related to hand washing in response to the 2019–20 outbreak of COVID-19.
 In these images, the water coming from the spout is collaged with crystals and glitter in an attempt to bring a positive impact on people's lives during a difficult time.
 Shakeel's glittery hand washing images have been used in several blogs and news outlets, including Elle Canada, detailing the best practices for hand washing to prevent the spread of the virus.
 She also created a series of images featuring health care workers surrounded by glitter and crystals.
-The original images were sent in via submission to Shakeel and she collaged them to spread joy and positivity.
+The original images were sent in via submission to Shakeel.